Skip to content

 AI interfaces must be accessible.
 Screen readers need to work with AI-generated content.
 Voice interfaces need alternatives.
 Section 508 (government) mandates WCAG compliance.

-Relates to:IEEE Ethically Aligned DesignEU AI Act
+Relates to:ieee-ethically-alignedEU AI Act

 HITRUST CSF